Teachers and Staff

 Christina Wickman

-Christina is the Director of Visiting Programs and the Summer Term.
-She is a science teacher, outdoor educator, and educational program administrator who has worked in the UK, Dubai, Bonaire, and the United States.
+Christina is the Semester Director at The Island School.
+She is a science teacher, outdoor educator, and educational program administrator who has worked in the United Kingdom, Dubai, Bonaire, and the United States.
 She is also a competitive ultimate frisbee player, an Oregonian, and a lover of the ocean.
-Christina studied Marine Biology at the University of Oregon before pursuing a MA in Biology from Miami University of Ohio.
-More recently she attended the University of Exeter for a Postgraduate Certificate in Education.
-Christina is so excited to help students learn, grow, and develop as global citizens.
+Christina studied Marine Biology at the University of Oregon before pursuing a Master’s in Biology from Miami University of Ohio.
+Christina believes in the place-based and hands-on learning model of The Island School—she loves to help students find their potential and grow in confidence and resilience through expeditionary learning, community living, and honing their leadership skills.

 Lauren Gould